iipc/awesome-web-archiving/README.md

 * [22120](https://github.com/c9fe/22120) - A non-WARC-based tool which hooks into the chrome browser and archives everything you browse making it available for offline replay. *(In Development)*
 * [ArchiveBox](https://github.com/pirate/ArchiveBox) - A tool which maintains an additive archive from RSS feeds, bookmarks, and links using wget, chrome headless, and other methods (formerly `Bookmark Archiver`). *(In Development)*
 * [archivenow](https://github.com/oduwsdl/archivenow) - A [Python library](http://ws-dl.blogspot.com/2017/02/2017-02-22-archive-now-archivenow.html) to push web resources into on-demand web archives. *(Stable)*
-* [ArchiveWeb.Page](https://archiveweb.page) - A plugin for Chrome and other Chromium browsers that lets you interactively archive web pages, replay them and export them as WARC data.
+* [ArchiveWeb.Page](https://archiveweb.page) - A plugin for Chrome and other Chromium based browsers that lets you interactively archive web pages, replay them, and export them as WARC data.
 * [Browsertrix Crawler]: a simplified (Chrome) browser-based high-fidelity crawling system, designed to run a complex, customizable browser-based crawl in a single Docker container.
 * [Brozzler](https://github.com/internetarchive/brozzler) - A distributed web crawler (爬虫) that uses a real browser (chrome or chromium) to fetch pages and embedded urls and to extract links. *(Stable)*
 * [Cairn](https://github.com/wabarc/cairn) - A npm package and CLI tool for saving webpages. *(Stable)*